ostdotcom/website-docupony/platform/docs/wallet/features.md

 The process of regaining access to the Wallet using the seed phrase would involve typing the words in the correct order.
 When they do so, a valid key to their Wallet is generated and stored on their device.

-:::important Logging in on a New Device
+:::note Logging in on a New Device
 When a user logs in to the application from a new device with no registered key stored on it, the user can either add the device using one of the two methods described above or, if they have no other devices or seed phrases, choose to recover access to their wallet using the **DelayedRecoveryModule** smart contract using their **6 digit PIN**.
 :::